muellermichel/Hybrid-Fortran/README.md

 ====================
 # *Performance Portable Parallel Programming - Speedup your Fortran with CUDA and OpenMP in one Go*

-Hybrid Fortran is a directive based extension of the Fortran language.
-It is intended for enabling GPGPU acceleration of physical packages[1] while keeping x86 CPU compatibility and performance[2].
-In the backend it automatically creates CUDA Fortran code for GPU and OpenMP Fortran code for CPU.
+Hybrid Fortran is ..
+* .. a directive based extension for the Fortran language.
+* .. a way for you to keep writing your Fortran code the way you're used to - only now with GPGPU support.
+* .. a preprocessor for your code - its input are Fortran files (with Hybrid Fortran extensions), its output is CUDA Fortran or OpenMP Fortran code (or whatever else you'd like to have as a backend).
+* .. a build system that handles building two separate versions (CPU / GPU) of your codebase automatically, including all the preprocessing.
+* .. a test system that handles verification of your outputs automatically after setup.
+* .. a framework for you to build your own parallel code implementations (OpenCL, ARM, FPGA, Hamster Wheel.. as long as it has some parallel Fortran support you're good) while keeping the same source files.

 Hybrid Fortran has been successfully used for porting the Physical Core of Japan's national next generation weather prediction model to GPGPU.

-You can also watch [my talk at the GTC 2013](http://nvidia.fullviewmedia.com/gtc2013/0320-211B-S3326.html).

-[1]: 'Physical package' here means code for high performance computations where the data access dependencies are orthogonal to the parallelized dimensions - as opposed to dynamical packages with general stencil dependencies.

-[2]: Between 20%-30% (~10k codelines) of this weather model has already successfully been ported to GPGPU using Hybrid Fortran, showing a speedup of 3.5x with one Kepler card vs. 6 core Westmere.
-Fully integrated with the already ported dynamics[3] we expect speedups in the region of 5x-7x per Kepler card.
-Considering that compute nodes can carry twice as many kepler cards as CPUs, this allows substantial cost and power savings and/or increased grid resolution.

-[3]: T. Shimokawabe, T. Aoki, J. Ishida, K. Kawano, and C. Muroi, “145 TFlops performance on 3990 GPUs of TSUBAME 2.0 supercomputer for an operational weather prediction.,” Procedia CS, vol. 4
+We're currently planning to port the internationally used Open Source weather model WRF to Hybrid Fortran as well.

+Hybrid Fortran has been developed since 2012 by Michel Müller, MSc ETH Zurich, as a guest at Prof. Aoki's Gordon Bell award winning laboratory at the Tokyo Institute of Technology, as well as during a temporary stay at the RIKEN Advanced Institute for Computational Science in Kobe, Japan.

 Table of Contents
 -----------------
 * [Version History](#version-history)
 * [Why Hybrid Fortran?](#why-hybrid-fortran)
 * [Example](#example)